telerik/kendo-ui-core/docs/api/javascript/data/ganttdatasource.md

 ### taskLevel

-Returns the level of the task in the hierrarchy.
-0 for root level taks.
+Returns the level of the task in the hierarchy.
+0 for root level tasks.

 #### Parameters